MineyukiIwasaki/MineyukiIwasaki.github.io/README.md

 ## BIO
 ### Home Account
-I've started an indie game developer Scidog Games and I'm making a game while traveling all over the world as a digital nomad.
+- I've started an indie game developer Scidog Games and I'm making a game while traveling all over the world as a digital nomad.
 (126)

 ### Work Account for Facebook(101), Twitter(160), Instagram(150), YouTube(1000)
-I'm Mineyuki and have started an indie game developer Scidog Games and I'm making a game.
+- I'm Mineyuki and have started an indie game developer Scidog Games and I'm making a game.
 (89: Facebook)
-I've started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world.
+- I've started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world.
 (144: Twitter, Instagram)
-I'm Mineyuki and have started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world as a digital nomad.
+- I'm Mineyuki and have started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world as a digital nomad.
 Welcome YouTubers who play our games on YouTube, TikTok and Twitch.
 (248: YouTube)

-## Google Analytics
+## GOOGLE ANALYTICS
 ```
 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-PKRKFQPQJQ"></script>